vinfreecs/genga/docs/Files.rst

 The Coordinate Output Files: Out<name>.dat
 ------------------------------------------
 This file contains the heliocentric positions and velocities, the spin and some information about the orbit and close encounters.
 At the :literal:`coordinate output interval`, set in the :ref:`param.dat<ParamFile>` file, a new output is written.

+The output file format can be set to text-format or to binary-format with the :literal:`Use output binary files` in the :ref:`param.dat<ParamFile>` file.

+The number of digits in the output file names can be changed with the :literal:`def_NFileNameDigits` parameter in the :ref:`define.h<Define>` file.

 The structure of the coordinate output files depends on the parameters :literal:`FormatS`, :literal:`FormatT`, :literal:`FormatP` and :literal:`FormatO`.

-The number of digits in the output file names can be changed with the :literal:`def_NFileNameDigits` parameter in the :ref:`define.h<Define>` file.

 Here we describe the possible choices: